 General Store of Minnetonka: When a locally owned family business has been able to expand to more than 15,000 square feet of space, you know the community is behind them.
 Their tagline is "gifts and goods in endless variety," and you can find just that here, including locally-made brands like Sota Clothing.

 I Like You: With a shop in each Twin City, I Like You is spreading its Minnesota spunk across the metro.
 Get a knit hat or mittens with embroidered Minnesota phrases, and soon everyone will know the words "uff da" and realize that "hot dish" and "gray duck" trump "casserole" and "goose" any day.

 Lók(e)l Minnesota: An offshoot of Love from Minnesota, Lók(e)l has the local handiwork and Minnesota spirit of Love from Minnesota combined with the one stop shop of a convenience store that can help with all of your everyday and travel needs.
 Stop by during your downtown Minneapolis visit, just up the METRO blue line light rail; the store is located in the heart of the IDS Center's Crystal Court.

-Minneapolis Visitor Information: Right on Nicollet Mall, the street where multi-block party Super Bowl LIVE presented by Verizon is taking place, is the Minneapolis Visitor Information Center.
+Minneapolis Visitor Information: Right on Nicollet Mall, the street where multi-block party Super Bowl LIVE presented by Verizon took place, is the Minneapolis Visitor Information Center.
 Not only do its gifts embody Minnesota with visages of Prince, tributes to our northern woods, and state-inspired local artwork, but travel resources and information are plentiful, too.

 Minnesota Makers: Local art and design of all kinds can be found in this collective store in the western suburb of Robbinsdale.
 Feeling inspired?
 Check their calendar and sign up for the classes they host every week in areas like mandala rock painting, string art, arm knitting, and more.